metallicafan212/ICBINDx11Drv/README.md

 This will require the Windows 10 SDK for building, but should run under Windows 7 SP1 (with the platform update).

 Tools I used: Visual Studio 2022 (for the C++ code), Notepad++ for HLSL.
 Any syntax errors in the HLSL code is an instant crash in this driver right now, be warned.
 In the future, I'll handle errors more gracefully.

-~~Currently, this will NOT be able to be built.
-It’s written for the HP2 new engine, and none of those headers/libs are included.
-In the future, when more games are supported, it will be buildable as long as you have the SDK for those games and define the right preprocessor macro.~~

 Currently, this is only able to be built for UT 469 only, other games are unimplemented and the HP2 new engine does not have public headers to allow for support.
 My recommendation, if you want to help improve it, is use the UT469 public SDK as a stable development platform.